Ieuanoh/SportingChance/content/_index.md

 content = "As Sporting Chance Project gradually re-introduce sessions with our students in line with school and government guidance, we want to reassure you of the safety measures we've put in place to protect both our students and staff." heading = ""
 [[page_sections.text_section]]
-content = "We are practising social distancing, using personal protective equipment (PPE), regularly deep-cleaning vehicles and introducing protective shields (where travel is involved), opting for outdoor activities wherever possible.
-Made4Ever also have clear guidelines on the use of their facilities." heading = ""
+content = "    <br>\n\nWe are practising social distancing, using personal protective equipment (PPE), regularly deep-cleaning vehicles and introducing protective shields (where travel is involved), opting for outdoor activities wherever possible.
+Made4Ever also have clear guidelines on the use of their facilities.\n\n    <br>" heading = ""
 [[page_sections.text_section]]
 content = "If you're not yet comfortable with sending any young person back to school, we are still available to offer our support to our students and their families.
 We want to help maintain student welfare at this difficult time.\n\nIf you have any questions or queries, please do not hesitate to get in touch."